The Rising Threat of MPOX Cases: What You Need to Know

 - Individuals with compromised immune systems, such as HIV-positive patients, may find their genetic makeup increases their vulnerability to severe outcomes.

-- Elderly populations can also experience more severe effects due to less resilient immune systems.
+- older people, populations can also experience more severe effects due to less resilient immune systems.

 Bringing awareness to these genetic factors can aid in public health initiatives, allowing targeted prevention strategies and medical interventions for those at higher risk.
 Understanding both environmental triggers and genetic predispositions paves the way for a more comprehensive approach to tackling the growing challenge of MPOX.